 The bad news?
 It’s weak.
 You can’t use it alone.
 It needs the help of other preservatives to do the job well.

-Are natural preservatives effective?
+Are natural preservatives safe and effective?

 Don’t get me wrong.
 I’m not saying natural preservatives are 100% useless.
 They work, but not as well as synthetic preservatives.